fedora-python/portingguide/source/dicts.rst

 Note that the recommended fixer replaces all calls to *any* ``has_key`` method;
 it does not check that its object is actually a dictionary.

-If you use a third-party non-dict-like class, it should implement ``in`` already.
+If you use a third-party dict-like class, it should implement ``in`` already.
 If not, complain to its author: it should have been added as part of adding Python 3 support.